MicrosoftDocs/fabric-docs/docs/data-explorer/database-editor.md

 You now know how to get data to your database in your selected workspace.
 ### Quick query

-To verify that you have ingested data into your database, select **Quick query** on the right-hand side of the database details window .
-You can then save your query as a KQL queryset (save feature coming soon).
+To verify that you have ingested data into your database, select **Quick query** on the right-hand side of the database landing page.
+You can then save your query as a KQL Query Set by selecting **Save as Query Set**.

 :::image type="content" source="media/database-editor/quick-query.png" alt-text="Screenshot of the Quick query button.":::

-For more information on KQL queryset, see [TODO- KQL queryset]().
+For more information on KQL Query Set, see [TODO- KQL query set]().

 ## Next steps